jojow/tech-excellence/README.md

 * Traditionally, architects were considered to be those folks who make major design decisions on a project, draw architecture diagrams, and direct developers.
 Those tasks are in fact **better handled by the development team and modern tooling** than by a single person.
 * Many modern companies therefore **eschew software architect as a separate job title**, even though they highly value software architecture.
 * The good news is that **many new tasks await architects in large organizations.** And they are far more interesting and impactful than drawing class diagrams.
+* Countless layers of management separate the upper floors from the lower ones. ... telephone game effect: when a message passes through many stations, it not only takes time, but its meaning can also be completely changed.
+* As organizations are unlikely to collapse their management layers anytime soon ... architects need to move quickly between the floors to align business strategy with IT architecture and technical implementation.
+An elevator ride from the engine room up to the penthouse
+* Modern architects must therefore be well-versed in run-time architecture considerations, including deployment and configuration automation, scalability, monitoring, etc. They may **trade class diagrams for deployment diagrams!**
+* Modern architects should not just look at the design, but also the "manufacturing" [continuous delivery etc.] of software.
+Improving this aspect of the engine room has a critical impact on the penthouse: rapid and repeatable delivery shortens the time it takes for software to deliver business value.
+A great reason to visit the upper floors.
+* To improve effectiveness in the IT engine room, you may have to change how the organization functions.
+That’s why architects must ride the elevator to the upper floors.
+  * Minimize up-front decision making ... architecting an application to be horizontally scalable and automating server provisioning allow the sizing decision to be deferred until production or load-testing time
+* **Architecture is selling options.** Companies should invest more in architecture that allows them to defer decisions.
+Now this is the type of conversation an architect wants to have in the upper floors of his or her organization!
 * TODO

 ## [The engineer/manager pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) by Charity Majors, tweets by Sarah Mei